awsdocs/aws-codebuild-user-guide/doc_source/sample-efs.md

 1. Choose the VPC you created with AWS CloudFormation\.

-1. On the **Description** tab, make a note of the name and ID of your VPC\.
-You need the name and ID when you create your AWS CodeBuild project later in this sample\.
+1. On the **Description** tab, make a note of the name of your VPC and its ID\.
+Both are required when you create your AWS CodeBuild project later in this sample\.

-## Create a File System with Your VPC<a name="sample-efs-create-efs"></a>
+## Create an Amazon Elastic File System file system with your VPC<a name="sample-efs-create-efs"></a>

- Create a simple file system for this sample using the VPC you created earlier\.
+ Create a simple Amazon EFS file system for this sample using the VPC you created earlier\.

 1. Sign in to the AWS Management Console and open the Amazon EFS console at [ https://console\.aws\.amazon\.com/efs/](https://console.aws.amazon.com/efs/)\.